GenilsonDC/iOS/Your destini/README.md

 ##  Goal

-**abstract**
+-    **Abstract**

    Your destiny is in your choices, see what happens to your destiny based on your choices.

 ​	 **I wish you good luck 🍀!**

    The purpose of this app is to implement the MVC design pattern and the concept of Swift Structures.

  Seu destino esta em suas escolhas, veja o que acontece com seu destino com base em suas escolhas.